arnoudbuzing/wolfram-papers/README.md

-# wolfram-papers
-Scientific papers using Mathematica and/or Wolfram Technologies
+# Scientific papers using Mathematica and/or Wolfram Technologies

 ## Journal of Astronomy and Space Sciences